The NeoBankers Group Limited

-Fintech · Payments · Blockchain · Digital Assets · IT & Technology · Licensing & Regulatory Advisory
+Fintech · Payments · Blockchain · Digital Assets · IT & Technology · Regulatory Advisory

 Our Company

-The Neobankers Group is an independent, international, multidisciplinary holding group based in the United Kingdom, with decades of experience in business consulting, private advisory, fintech, blockchain, IT, and regulatory services.
+The NeoBankers Group is an independent, international holding group based in the United Kingdom, whose founding team brings together senior experience across financial technology, private advisory, blockchain infrastructure and regulatory services.

-The Company holds equity interests in its current and future subsidiaries, intellectual property, and registered trade marks.
+The Company holds the equity interests in its subsidiaries, together with the Group’s intellectual property and its registered trade marks.

 Company No.